-In the 1962, Queen Marie-Jose wore the Diamond Bow brooch at the Pre-Wedding Ball of Princess Sophia of Greece to Infante Juan Carlos of Spain (now King Juan Carlos and Queen Sofia of Spain) at the Royal Palace of Athens.
+In 1960, Queen Marie-Jose wore the Diamond Bow brooch at the Pre-Wedding Ball of her nephew, King Baudouin of Belgium, and Dona Fabiola de Mora y Aragon at the Royal Palace of Brussels.
+In the 1962, Queen Marie-Jose wore the Diamond Bow brooch at the Wedding Ball of Prince Juan Carlos of Spain and Princess Sophia of Greece in 1962.
 The Brooch was also worn at the Wedding of Princess Sofia’s brother, King Constantine of Greece to Princess Anne Marie of Denmark in 1964.
 After Queen Marie Jose’s death in 2001, the Diamond Bow brooch was left to her youngest daughter, Princess Marie-Gabrielle, who sold at auction at Christie’s in June 2007, along with several other royal heirlooms.
 It is being sold again by Christie’s on April 26th.

 For more information, check out: